Not sure if Just Between Friends Franchise System, Inc. is right for you?

 Potential Mitigations

-• A business advisor can help you research the long-term outlook for the second-hand goods market in your specific territory.
+• A business advisor can help you conduct independent market research to confirm the long-term viability of the consignment model in your area.

 Citations: Item 1